 - Back In Your Life - hard to find but Castle is rereleasing this one too

-- Back in Your Life +4 - 2004 rerelease which include the b-side singles which also appear on the Roadrunner compilation
+- Back in Your Life +4 - 2004 rerelease which include the b-side singles which also appear on the Roadrunner compilation - this is the one on the streaming sites

 - Modern Lovers Live - hard to find but Castle is rereleasing this one too (as a 2 disc set with a pile of prevously unreleased material) - UPDATE: they promised a 2 disc set but they ended up releasing the standard 9 song cd